dag-andersen/Rust-Memory-Map/docs/Report.md

 # Testing

-In the previous sections, we have explained the three data-structures, table, BST, and redblack tree.
-To compare these data-structures the project went through various testing.
+To ensure the data structures functioned correctly almost all functions in the code has unit-tests.
+An important node is that the tests has to be run with the flag `--test-threads 1`, to make sure they run sequential, because many functions use the same file, and this eliminates risk race-conditions.

 The tests can be categorized into unit tests and benchmarking tests.
 * **Unit tests:** Most files and functions are tested using unit tests.
 All unit tests can be found in source-code in the same file as the function they are testing.
-* **The benchmarking tests** has been run on a 2 gb ram droplet, a 8 gb ram droplet, and on a 16gb ram MacBook pro 2016.
+* **Integration tests** has been run on a 2 gb ram droplet, a 8 gb ram droplet, and on a 16gb ram MacBook pro 2016.
 Detailed specs can found in appendix X. The automated benchmark test script can be found in appendix X, but the overall structure is explained in this section.

-### Benchmarking
+### Integration tests
 All Benchmark tests go through a setup, build, and lookup phase.
 Since all three data-structures has the same interface, they can all be tested by using exactly they same functions.

 **Setup - Generating test files**